JetBrains/intellij-sdk-docs/topics/ui/controls/checkbox.md

 ![](indeterminate_status.png)

-*Repositories “tools-base” and “contrib” are being loaded.
+*Repositories "tools-base" and "contrib" are being loaded.
 When loading is finished, the indeterminate checkbox will be replaced with the checked checkbox if there are commits, or an unchecked checkbox if there are no commits.*

 **Implementation**: In a table, the three-state checkbox is represented by `ThreeStateCheckBoxRenderer` that provides both `TableCellRenderer` and `TableEditor`.
 It accepts `Boolean` type in the column being supplied by the `TableModel` and becomes `DONT_CARE` when the value in the cell is null.
 Otherwise it becomes `SELECTED` for `Boolean.TRUE`, and `NOT_SELECTED` for `Boolean.FALSE`.